tobyhodges/fair-research-software/episodes/04-code-readability.md

 During this episode, we have discussed the importance of code readability and explored some software engineering practices that help facilitate this.

-Code readability is important because it makes it simpler and quicker for a person (future you or a collaborator) to understand what purpose the code is serving, and therefore begin working on it or with it more easily, saving time and effort.
+Code readability is important because it makes it simpler and quicker for a person (future you or a collaborator) to understand what purpose the code is serving, and therefore begin contributing to it more easily, saving time and effort.

 Some best practices we have covered towards code readability include: